andersonb97/RockinRobin/README.md

 ## Methods & Results

+I selected semantic and sentiment approaches because they are the two most common approaches to natural languge processing that have been discussed on literature regarding the topic.

 ### Semantic Model Approach

 A semantic model approach takes into account the frequency of the words used as a proportion of the words in a tweet and in the dataset.
 A popular way of doing this is using TF-IDF scores.
 TF-IDF stands for "total frequency-inverse document frequency".
-Each word in the dataset is assigned a value calculated based on how often it is used and it becomes a factor that can be modeled on.
+Each word in the dataset is assigned a value, calculated based on how often it is used.

 First I break the data into testing and training datasets.
 I use a 70/30 training test split stratified on the categorical change in the price of that stock for that day.
 I generate TF-IDF scores using the TfidfVectorizer function in the sklearn package in Python.